osrsbox/osrsbox-db/extraction_tools_wiki/README.md

 - `python3.6 extract_all_categories.py`
 - `python.exe .\extract_all_categories.py`

+# ITEMS

 ## extract_all_items.py

-- Purpose: Extract item names from "Category:Items"
+- Purpose: Extract page names from:
+    - Category:Items
+    - Category:Construction
+    - Category:Furniture
+    - Category:Flatpacks
+    - Category:Pets
 - This script takes no command line arguments
 - This item name can be appended to the OSRS Wiki URL to visit the page
 - Save the output using redirection